MikeMaximus/gbm/GBM/readme.txt

 - Added the ability to run GBM in a fully portable mode.
 Supports Windows and Linux.
 	- In portable mode, GBM will store all user and temporary data in the same location as the app instead of using the user's OS profile folder.
-	- To enable portable mode, create an empty text file named "portable.ini" (case-sensitive depending on the OS) in the application folder.
 	- You MUST have write permissions to the application folder for portable mode to function.
+	- GBM does not automatically move any of your existing data when switching between normal mode and portable mode.
+	- To enable portable mode:
+		- Run the "Toggle Portable Mode" script in the application folder, then start GBM.
+			- "Toggle Portable Mode.bat" is for Windows and "Toggle Portable Mode.sh" is for Linux.
+		- You can also manually create an empty file named "portable.ini" (case-sensitive depending on the OS) in the application folder to enable portable mode.
-		- Delete the "portable.ini" file to return to the default mode.
+			- Delete the "portable.ini" file to return to normal mode.
-	- The Start-Up Wizard will now use the current app folder as a default backup location when running in portable mode.
+- The Start-Up Wizard will now suggest the application folder as a default backup location when running in portable mode.
-	- GBM will NOT automatically move your data when switching between the default mode and portable mode.
 - Fixed the bad coding practices in GBM's ancient initialization sequence.
 - Updated Components
 	- YamlDotNet 16.1.3 -> 16.3.0